vplauzon/vplauzon.github.io/_posts/2020/2/2020-06-03-ingesting-histocical-data-at-scale-with-kusto.md

 * Real time & historical ingestion alignment
 * Transformation

+**Update 26-06-2020:  You can see a great example of ingestion in [My ultimate ingestion process for historical data at scale with Kusto](/2020/06/03/my-ultimate-ingestion-process-for-histocical-data-at-scale-with-kusto).**

 ## Long running & Resiliency

 Assuming we have a large body of data, let's say multiple Gbs, we can assume that any [ingestion from query command](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/data-ingestion/ingest-from-query) (i.e. .set, .append, .set-or-append, .set-or-replace) or [.ingest into](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/data-ingestion/ingest-from-storage) would timeout.
 That is, a query such as